 Re-sitting a failed component to meet programme or Professional Body requirements

-Where a variation to the Degree Regulations has been approved, in cases where an undergraduate student is required to re-sit a failed component of a unit in the final year (even though they may have achieved an average pass mark in the unit) in order to meet the requirements of the programme or of a professional body, the marks will be capped at the pass mark to determine the class of degree awarded to the student.
+Where a variation to the Degree Regulations has been approved, in cases where an undergraduate student is required to re-sit a failed component of a unit in the final year (even though they may have achieved an average pass mark in the unit) in order to meet the requirements of the programme or of a professional body or the Education and Skills Funding Agency (ESFA), the recording and treatment of such marks must reflect PSRB requirements, be specified clearly by the School (in programme handbooks, etc.) and be approved by the Faculty.
+The expectation is that these marks will be capped at the equivalent of the lowest compensatable mark (30 at Undergraduate level), or as required and agreed by the PSRB/ESFA and the School/Faculty, to determine the class of degree awarded to the student.

 Carrying forward failed credit on Undergraduate Programmes

-It is agreed that a student can take up to 20 failed credits in attendance, but this should be a decision of the Examination Board and not a right, and should be taken with due consideration of the burden on the student the availability of facilities.
-The intention is that the 20 credits would be taken in addition to the 120 credits required for the subsequent year so they would study 130/140 credits in a year, not just the 10/20.
-The Examination Board would have to make the decision based on whether the student is able to pass with a heavier load.
+A student can take up to 20 failed credits in attendance, but this should be a decision of the Examination Board and not a right, and should be taken with due consideration of the burden on the student and the availability of facilities.
+The intention is that the 20 credits would be taken in addition to the 120 credits required for the subsequent year so they would study 130/140 credits in a year, not just the 10/20 carried over.
+The Examination Board would have to make the decision based on whether the student is likely to be able to pass with a heavier load.
 This may not be in their best interests but there might be some students who are capable of redeeming themselves.

 Undergraduate students permitted to carry 20 credits into a subsequent year will not be charged any additional tuition fee but will be required to cover any additional costs associated with the course unit(s) concerned, e.g. mandatory field trips.